 - Some benefits are available to our Part-Time as well as Full-Time Members.

-Please see the annexed Your Plan At A Glance.
-For more information on these benefits, kindly call Alicare (our Welfare Fund Administrator) at (866) 647-4617.
+Please see the annexed Summary Plan Description.
+For more information on these benefits, kindly call Amalgamated Employee Benefits (our Welfare Fund Administrator) at (866) 647-4617.
 Kindly note that benefits are subject to periodic modification, as deemed necessary by the Fund’s Trustees.
-This summary is as of January 2018.

 Who determines what benefits we get?